alanng10/class-lang/Docue/Article/Single/a.md

 # Single

-Single is program lang for effect.
+Single is effect program lang.
-Single is programming language for effect.
+Single is effect programming language.
 Single is Effect Class.
 Single is effect class.